mmu-webdesign/Level4-web-term-1/HTML/page-01.md

 <img src="media/01-completed.png" alt="Illustration of the heading" width="">

 > Double check your code - does it look like this?
+Is each starting and closing tag in place?

 ```
 <h1>The Web is obese</h1>